ShyamPoovaiah/FacialKeypointsDetection/README.md

 ## Prerequisites
 1. Download the files from https://www.kaggle.com/c/facial-keypoints-detection/data.
 Copy the files to the 'data folder' before running any of the training code.
+2. Install python, numpy, matplotlib, pandas, keras and tensorflow.
-2. Install 'pydot' to visualize models from keras.
+3. Install 'pydot' to visualize models from keras.
 ```
 pip3 install pydot
 ```
-3. 'pydot' requires a system level installation of 'GraphViz'.
+4. 'pydot' requires a system level installation of 'GraphViz'.
 ```
 brew install Graphviz
 ```